pop-os/docs/src/customize-pop/dock-settings.md

 ### Show Applications Icon in Dock

-Display an icon that launches the Application menu when clicked.
+Display an icon that launches the Applications menu when clicked.

 ![Applications Icon](/images/customize-desktop/applications-icon.png)